jfranse/bookflow_example/lorem_book/primer_mlflow.md

   name: python3
 ---

+(mlflow-primer)=
 # MLFlow Primer

 So after `pip install mlflow`  you can track the runs of your code like so:

 ```{code-cell} ipython3
 :tags: [remove-output]